matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 inform about the call termination or using the call app ping loop like we propose here.

----
+### Naming

-The following names for the endpoint are considered
+The following alternative names for this concept are considered

 - Future
 - DelayedEvents
 - RetardedEvents

----

-The `m.send_now` field could not be part of the future.
-This would also mitigate the need for the `$m.send_now.event_id` template variable.

-It would come with the cost that there is no way to guarantee, that the current state and the future are received by the homeserver.
-The client would need to send the events in sequence, so the connection could be lost between the now event and the future.
-It is expected that this is a very rare case.

-Sequence wise it makes sense to not include the `m.send_now` in this MSC and solve the topic by a good and flexible batch sending solution independent of this PR. (then the future and the event could be sent in one batch giving the same result as the `m.send_now` field)

-Especially when we use pre-signed events not having `$m.send_now.event_id` seems to be the sane solution.
+- PostponedEvents

 ## Security considerations

 We are using an unauthenticated endpoint to refresh the expirations.
-Since we use the token it is hard to guess a correct request and force one of the actions events of the Future.
+Since we use generated tokens it is hard to guess a correct request and force sending one of the Futures.
+(The homeserver has them but they can always send events in your name as long as we do not have [MSC4080: Cryptographic Identities](https://github.com/matrix-org/matrix-spec-proposals/pull/4080))

 It is an intentional decision to not provide an endpoint like `PUT /_matrix/client/v3/futures/room/{roomId}/event/{eventId}` where any client with access to the room could also `end` or `refresh` the expiration.
-With the token the client sending the event has ownership over the expiration and only intentional delegation of that ownership (sharing the token) is possible.
+With the token the client creating the future has ownership over the expiration and only intentional delegation of that ownership (sharing the token) is possible.

 On the other hand the token makes sure that the instance gets as little information about the Matrix metadata of the associated `future` event.
-It cannot even tell with which room or user it is interacting.
+It cannot even tell with which room or user it is interacting or what the token does (refresh vs send).

 ## Unstable prefix